cansurmeli/cansurmeli.com/content/posts/6 - Install Swift on Debian.md

 There are various installation procedures on the web for installing Swift on Linux but they're mostly for Ubuntu.
 Since things change with every Linux distribution, I want to share what I did.

-The following procedure will cover installing Swift 4.1.2 on Debian Jessie.
+The following procedure will cover installing `Swift 4.1.2` on `Debian Jessie`.

 1. Make sure your Debian system is up-to-date,